 On 4 August 1894 four members of the Fabian Society met at Borough Farm, near Godalming, writes Sue Donnelly.
-The four Fabians are credited as the School’s founders but there are two further influential characters in the history of the School.
+The four Fabians are credited as co-founders of the London School of Economics and Political Science, but there are two further influential characters in the history of the School.

 In her diary Beatrice Webb reported the discussion around Sidney Webb’s plan to establish a new centre for teaching and research: